 People ask what I think all the time.
 If you really want to know, I think that lifestyle changes (less alcohol/nicotine/junk foods), consumption of lean, clean ‘real’ food and mild exercise are my #1, #2 and #3 recommendations for people with hypertension and hypercholesterolemia.

 Supplements too!
-I’m a believer in fish oil, I personally take different brands, including my own, which you can get HERE.
+I’m a believer in fish oil, I personally take different brands, including my own.
 I think there’s a place for high-EPA fish oils, and high-DHA fish oils, as well as combinations.

 Besides fish oils, there are other essential fatty acids that have amazing benefits too.
 They won’t all have DHA or EPA like fish oils, but they have other benefits.
 Read my article HERE about my favorite essential fatty acids.